opnfv/ipv6/docs/reldoc/index.rst

     glance image-create --name 'Fedora22' --disk-format qcow2 --container-format bare --file ./Fedora-Cloud-Base-22-20150521.x86_64.qcow2

-**OPNFV-NATIVE-SETUP-4: This Step is Informational.
-OPNFV Installer has taken care of this Step during deployment.
-You may refer to this Step only if there is any issue, or if you are using other installers**.
+**OPNFV-NATIVE-SETUP-4: This step is Informational.
+OPNFV Installer has taken care of this step during deployment.
+You may refer to this step only if there is any issue, or if you are using other installers**.

 We have to move the physical interface (i.e. the public network interface) to ``br-ex``, including moving the public IP address and setting up default route.
 Please refer to ``OS-NATIVE-SETUP-4`` and